-In addition to one-to-one instruction and private school services for full and part-time independent study students, SoloQuest offers one-to-one academic tutoring for students in grades 1-12.
-Our tutors can provide homework assistance, test preparation for school courses, and/or study and organizational skills.
+In addition to one-to-one instruction and private school services for full and part-time independent study students, SoloQuest offers one-to-one academic tutoring for students in grades 1-12, and group tutoring in our after school ESP-PM program.
+Our tutors can provide educational support, test preparation for school courses, and study and organizational skills.

 Staff background and qualifications: